Mastering the Basics

 This volume is based on five lectures:

-All five lectures reflect Yang’s emphasis on understanding general principles rather than memorizing patterns.
+All five lectures reflect Yang’s emphasis on understanding general principles rather than memorizing patterns.89 pages

 The Workshop Lectures